Timecode and Frame Rates: Everything You Need to Know

 If you used Non-Drop Frame timecode, you’d be behind by 3.6 seconds every hour, which means that after 24 hours your timecode would be 24hrs x 3.6sec/hr = 86.4 seconds behind—nearly a minute and a half!

-You can use Non Drop Frame timecode for most other situations which don’t involve the 29.97fps NTSC standard.
+You can use Non Drop Frame timecode for most other situations that don’t involve the 29.97fps NTSC standard.

 If you’re using multiple recording devices on the same shoot, make sure they’re all set to the same kind of timecode—DF or NDF.
 Any situation in which you mix them will result in massive post headaches for the simple reason that nothing will line up and you’ll be spending your time trying to sync footage that has no matching timecode.
 That may not seem like a big deal if you have slates, but it still is; think about the number of takes you’d have to manually sync on a whole show.